 Epistemology and Metafysica: scientism, responsible belief, chance & design, the philosophy of Thomas Reid, and the relationship between philosophy, science and Christianity.

-- Responsible Belief
+- Responsible belief

-- Chance and Design
+- Christianity and philosophy

 For an overview of my published work you may consult my personal website.